• Skip to main content

 Advantages of Conservative Treatment

-• No surgical risk
+• No surgical complications

 • No radiation exposure